 For many, if not most Scouts, earning the Eagle award and all 138 merit badges would be enough for someone to feel more than accomplished, and would justly merit a break from overachieving for a bit.
 But for the Scout-enthusiast Dexter, he still has a long list of things to look forward to and even more exciting things to accomplish in the Scouting world.

 “Just because I earned all 138 merit badges, doesn’t mean I’m done.
 I have other awards to earn as a youth and I fully intend to stay involved in Scouting,” stated Dexter.
 “In fact, this summer I am the Senior Patrol Leader for Timberline.
-Timberline is a Leadership camp for Scouts, where Scouts who’ve previously attended return to be the staff for following years.
+Timberline is a Leadership camp for Scouts, where Scouts who’ve previously attended return to being the staff for following years.
 I’ve attended Timberline eight times now with two more times coming this summer.” explained Dexter.
 “It is one of the highlights of my whole Scouting experience.
 I highly recommend everyone attend.
 Feel free to come to our course, Oldroyd-July 9th, it’s going to be awesome.”

 Dexter is also currently loving Venturing, having received the Ranger, TRUST, and Quest Awards, as well as his Venturing, Discovery, and Pathfinder Ranks.
 He will soon finish requirements for the Venturing Summit Award, the highest award of Venturing.
 In addition to his growing list of accomplishments, Dexter will soon receive his 5th Silver Palm— having already earned 16 palms thus far.
 He has also already earned his Varsity Letter and all 27 Varsity pins, four Nova Awards, the National Outdoor award— with all 6 segments— and at least 2 gold devices on each.
 He has also done a trek at Philmont, hiking over 80 miles with a heavy pack—one of the most difficult experiences of his life, and really wants to earn the International Duke of Edinburgh award in the future, but it is not available in the council currently.